aaronjoseph/DataScienceNotes/RNN.md

 Here, ReLU can be used as the derivative of ReLU stays 1 for x >0 and 0 other wise, this is a better choice than tanh and sigmoid derivative

-2. Parameter Initialization
+2. Parameter Initialisation

-Here, initialize weights to identity matrix.
-Initialize biases to zero.
+Here, initialise weights to identity matrix.
+Initialise biases to zero.
 This, will prevent weights from shrinking to zero during backpropogation

 3. Network Architecture

 Here we can use complex recurrent unit with gates to control what information is passed through.
 Here [[LSTM]] or GRU's  can be utilized in this regard